-{\bf{Remarks.}} Unlike the comparison with the CQ test, the correlation matrix $R$ plays a large role in determining the relative efficiency between our procedure and the SD test.
-The correlation matrix enters in two different ways.
+{\bf{Remarks.}} Unlike the comparison against CQ, the correlation matrix $R$ plays a large role in determining relative performance of our test against SD.
+Correlation enters in two different ways.
 First, the Frobenius norm $\mnorm{R}_F$ is larger when the data variables are more correlated.
 Second, if $\Sigma$ has a large number of small eigenvalues, then $\tr(D_{\sigma}^{-1})$ is very large when the variables are uncorrelated, i.e. when $\Sigma$ is diagonal.
 Letting $U\Lambda U^{\top}$ be a spectral decomposition of $\Sigma$, with $u_i$ being the $i$th column of $U^{\top}$, note that $(D_{\sigma})_{ii} = u_{i}^{\top}\Lambda u_i$.
-When the data variables are correlated, the vector $u_i$ will typically have many nonzero components, which will give $(D_{\sigma})_{ii}$ a contribution from some of the larger eigenvalues of $\Sigma$, and prevent $(D_{\sigma})_{ii}$ from being too small.
+When the data variables are correlated, the vector $u_i$ will have many nonzero components, which will give $(D_{\sigma})_{ii}$ a contribution from some of the larger eigenvalues of $\Sigma$, and prevent $(D_{\sigma})_{ii}$ from being too small.
 For example, if $u_i$ is uniformly distributed on the unit sphere, as in Example~\ref{random} below, then on average $\E[(D_{\sigma})_{ii}] = \tr(\Sigma)/p$.
 Therefore, correlation has the effect of mitigating the growth of $\tr(D_{\sigma}^{-1})$.
 Since the SD test statistic \cite{SD2008} can be thought of as a version of the Hotelling $T^2$ with a diagonal estimator of $\Sigma$, the SD test statistic makes no essential use of correlation structure.
-By contrast, our $\bar{T}_k^2$ statistic \emph{does} take correlation into account, and so it is understandable that correlated data enhance the performance of our test relative to SD. \begin{example} Suppose the correlation matrix $R \in \R^{p\times p}$ has a block-diagonal structure, with $m$ identical blocks $B\in \R^{d\times d}$ along the diagonal:
+By contrast, our $T_k^2$ statistic \emph{does} take correlation into account, and so it is understandable that correlated data enhance the performance of our test relative to SD. \begin{example} Suppose the correlation matrix $R \in \R^{p\times p}$ has a block-diagonal structure, with $m$ identical blocks $B\in \R^{d\times d}$ along the diagonal: